Junior Master Gardeners

 - The Journey of Seeds (learn about the plant life cycle)

-Do you have a request for a Master Gardener to work with youth in your area or school?
-Contact our Junior Master Gardener volunteer coordinator at (NEED COMMITTEE CONTACT)
+Do you have a request for a Master Gardener to work with youths in your area or school?
+Contact Henrico County Master Gardener Program Coordinator Terry Lautzenheiser at email@example.com or (804) 501-5160.

 For more information related to children and gardening adventures in the great outdoors, check out these useful sites: